-Our Grand Canyon hiking tours include guided Grand Canyon backpacking trips, mule-supported trips, basecamp hiking tours, inn-based hiking tours, and day hike tours.
+Our Grand Canyon hiking tours include guided Grand Canyon backpacking trips, basecamp hiking tours, inn-based hiking tours, and day hike tours.
 All Grand Canyon hikes are all-inclusive with local transportation, meals, gear, permits, and professional guides!

 Top Grand Canyon Trips

 - Top South Rim – Grand Canyon Classic

 - Top North Rim – Wonders of the Canyon